 Schedule Your Free Initial Consultation With A Cherry Hill Foreclosure & Short Sale Lawyer

-The Law Office of Joel R. Spivack is open weekdays from 8 a.m. to 5 p.m. and offers virtual appointments.
+The Law Office of Joel R. Spivack is open weekdays from 8 a.m. to 5 p.m. and offers virtual or in-person appointments.
 Call 856-488-1200 today to get your initial consultation with a Cherry Hill foreclosure and short sale attorney.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.